ranakibrahim/industry-ws-sln/README.md

 6. Growing Your Money
 7. Digital Currency

-Different quiz endpoints will result depending on how the user answers the questions.
+Different quiz endpoints will return depending on how the user answers the questions.

-🔥/product name/ continues to provide the user with educational resources to guide them and further clarify their saving priorities.
-If the user is looking to move in a different direction with their finances, the quiz can be completed again with these new considerations in mind. /product name/ then leverages the users past goals and new priorities to source different learning materials that align with their future goals.
+After quiz completion, 🔥/product name/ continues to provide the user with educational resources in order to guide them and further clarify their saving priorities.
+If the user is looking to move in a different direction with their finances, the quiz can be completed again with these new considerations in mind. 🔥/product name/ then leverages the users past goals and new priorities to source different learning materials that align with their future goals.

 ### Demonstration
-Our demonstration guides you through the application from UserName's perspective, a 22-year old university graduate who is now transition into their career (<- 🔥update this to the correct info once I have it).
+Our demonstration guides you through the application from UserName's perspective, a 22-year old university graduate who is beginning the transition to career (<- 🔥update this to the correct info once I have it).

-As the user provides details on their financial situation, /product name/ is able to determine which stage the user is positioned.
-The result of the quiz categorizes the user into one of the several groups listed above and then educates the user accordingly.
+As the user provides details on their financial situation, 🔥/product name/ is able to determine at which stage the user is positioned.
+The result of the quiz categorizes the user into one of the several groups and then returns learning resources to the user accordingly.

-(figma mockups here)
+🔥(figma mockups here)

-On the homepage of the users Wealthsimple account there will be two resources updated weekly.
-The user can click on these buttons and be redirected to educational materials found on the Wealthsimple website.
+On landing at the user's Wealthsimple account there will be two clickable cards that directs the user to two different learning pages, updated weekly.

-The number of resources presented within the financial dashboard was limited as we are looking to help build the habit of continuous growth and learning.
+The number of resources presented to the user is not static; we are looking to build a product that guides the user along their financial journey, growing and moving with them.

 ### Key Insights

+### Possible Growth & Future Directions
+A notification system where users receive pings related to their learning journey in financial literacy.
+These notifications aim to encourage and prompt users to continue their progress by reminding them of their achievements so far and suggesting additional resources for further learning.

+Implementing a page within the navigation bar that directs the user to a list of all learning materials related to their journey.
+A progress bar will indicate to the user how much learning they have completed and encourage the user to continue with their lessons.
+Resources that have been reviewed will relocate to the bottom of the list and be greyed out to indicate their completion.

+Chatbot functionality that when the user asks various questions about their financial status, the bot will return related updates and encouragements.
+For example, the user could ask the chatbot how their investments are performing, if they are on track with their budget, or if they could recommend further reading regarding a specific topic.

 ### References
 - [Wealth Simple](https://www.wealthsimple.com/en-ca)